graphql/graphql-spec/spec/Section 5 -- Validation.md

 }
 ```

-This document is invalid: even though `fragmentArgUnused` is spread with the
+This document is invalid: fragment `fragmentArgUnused` defines a fragment variable `$atOtherHomes`, but this variable is not used within this fragment.
-argument `atOtherHomes` and `$atOtherHomes` is defined as an operation variable,
-there is never a variable `$atOtherHomes` used within the scope of
-`fragmentArgUnused`.

 ### All Variable Usages Are Allowed